 Land Title Act 2000 (NT)

-Do You Need To Lodge A Caveat or Need Help Removing One?
+Do You Need To Lodge A Caveat or Need Legal Advice?

-Please get in touch with our office on 03 9708 5564 or fill in the form below for one of our lawyers to get back to you regarding your caveat issue and book a consultation.
+Please seek legal advice by calling our office on 03 9708 5564 or fill in the form below for one of our lawyers to get back to you regarding your caveat issue and book a consultation.
 We can only act for matters in Victoria.